 Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury, except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
 He gained his postgraduate MACVSc qualification in Small Animal Surgery in 1981 and was also an examiner for this qualification for 10 years.
 Murray's areas of veterinary interests and skills therefore revolve around things surgical (orthopedic and soft tissue).
 Together with Dave Marshall, Murray successfully performed the first canine prosthetic hip implantation (hip replacement) in New Zealand in 1983.
 Murray and Barbara established the Marshall & Pringle Petmed Kaiapoi clinic in 1993.

-Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Nitro, Jack and Willow.
+Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Jack and Meg.
 His interests include boating & fishing, vegetable gardening, walking the dogs, music and cooking.

 Dr. Donna Pringle

 Donna graduated with distinction from Massey University in 2005, initially working in a busy companion animal practice in Wellington.
 She moved back to Christchurch following the February 2011 earthquakes to volunteer with the Farmy Army.
 Providing assistance and relief veterinary work cover for several practices around Christchurch, including Marshall & Pringle Petmed.
 She has been working with us now on a permanent basis since 2012.

 Her veterinary interests include medicine cases, especially feline medicine and oncology (cancer care).
 Donna also holds a Post Graduate Diploma in Business from Massey University which she completed with distinction.